MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 Interacting with peers using the 'peer' utility requires you to set ENV variables that provide context to the 'peer' utility.
 We'll use the following ENV variables to indicate which peer we want to interact with.
 You'll need to make the following changes:

-* Change 'michaelpeer1' to match the name of your peer
+* Change 'michaelpeer' to match the name of your peer
 * Change 'org1' to the name of the org you belong to.
 Change it everywhere it appears

 You should still be inside the register container at this point.
 Copy all the variables below, and paste them into your